Gajendragad: Treaty of Gajendragad

 with the treaty of Gajendragad.
 Tipu Sultan ceded Badami to the Marathas.

-Tipu would release Kalopant and return Adoni, Kittur, and Nargund to their previous rulers.
+Tippu Sultan would release Kalopant and return Adoni, Kittur, and Nargund to their previous rulers.
 Badami would be ceded to the Marathas.
-Tipu would also pay an annual tribute of 12 lakhs per year to the Marathas.
-In return, Tipu would get all the places that they had captured in the war, including Gajendragarh and Dharwar.
-Tipu would also be addressed by the Marathas by an honorary title of "Nabob Tipu Sultan, Fateh Ali Khan".
+Tippu Sultan would also pay an annual tribute of 12 lakhs per year to the Marathas.
+In return, Tippu Sultan would get all the places that they had captured in the war, including Gajendragarh and Dharwar.
+Tipu would also be addressed by the Marathas by an honorary title of "Nabob Tipu Sultan Futteh Ally Khan".

-In Fourth Anglo-Mysore War maratha empire presented its support to the East India Company.